 The problem considered deals with the scheduling of encounters with teachers and students over a weekly period.
 The schedule is made up of d days of the week with h daily periods, defining $p = d \times h$ distinct periods.
-There is a set Twith t teachers that teach a set S of s subjects to a set C of c classes, which are disjoint sets of students with the same curriculum.
-The association of teachers to subjects in certain classes is previously fixed and the workload is informed in a matrix of requirements $R{t\times c}$, where r{ij} indicates the number of lessons that teacher i shall teach for class j.
-Classes are always available, and must have their time schedules, of size p, completely filled out, while teachers indicate a set of available periods.
+There is a set T with t teachers that teach a set S of s subjects to a set S of S classes, which are disjoint sets of students with the same curriculum.
+The association of teachers to subjects in certain classes is previously fixed and the workload is informed in a matrix of requirements S where S indicates the number of lessons that teacher S is shall teach for class S. Classes are always available, and must have their time schedules, of size p, completely filled out, while teachers indicate a set of available periods.
 Also, teachers may request a number of double lessons per class.
 These lessons are lessons which must be allocated in two consecutive periods on the same day.
 This way a solution to the STP problem must satisfy the following constraints:

-- 1. no class or teacher can be allocated for two lessons in the same period; - 2. teachers can only be allocated respecting their availabilities; - 3. each teacher must fulfill his/her weekly number of lessons; - 4. no class can have more than two lessons of a given subject per day.
+- 1. no class or teacher can be allocated for two lessons in the same period; - 2. teachers can only be allocated respecting their availabilities; - 3. each teacher must fulfill his/her weekly number of lessons; - 4. for pedagogical reasons no class can have more than two lesson periods with the same teacher per day.